onnlucky/grainjs/README.md

-# grainjs a graphics library for javascript
+# grainjs, a graphics library for javascript

 A small opinionated library that makes working with html canvas easy and productive

-It provides a small scene graph system of Layers and Boxes that can handling events, have z indexing, have backgrounds, and more.
+It provides a small scene graph system of Layers and Boxes that can handle events, have z indexing, have backgrounds, and more.
 It also provides image loading and other utilities.
-So that creating small interactive graphic thingies on the web is fun and easy.
+So that creating small interactive graphics for the web is fun and easy.

 It is opinionated.
 It uses the APIs you know for rendering to the canvas.
 It uses a system of delegation instead of inheritance.
 And it enhances the javascript environment with a few extras, like `[1,2,3].sum()` and `.max()` because nobody has time to wait for committees.

-But it does make it productive.
+But that does make it productive :)

 Example code, a draggable image: